rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

     ```

 !!! tip "Tip"
-    On Linux/Mac, use `chmod +x get.sh` before running the script if it does not have execute permission.
+    On Linux/Mac, use `chmod +x get.sh` before running the script if it doesn't have execution permission.

 ---